 Ah, main street White Sand Beach.
 More like main street Chaweng (Samui) these days with just about every type of shop and service you could want.

 Hell, who’s complaining?
 In ‘98 if you ran out of money you had to catch a ferry back to Laem Ngop and go up to Trat to access a bank.
-There are at least two banks and sundry ATMs at White Sand now (plenty of ATMs on other parts of the island plus 2 bank money-exchange booths near the pier at Bang Bao in the far south-west.)
+There are at least three banks and sundry ATMs at White Sand now (plenty of ATMs on other parts of the island plus 2 bank money-exchange booths near the pier at Bang Bao in the far south-west.)

 Other improvements to the island:

-- A pretty good paved road almost circles the island.
-Apparently they are now working on the last short section between Bang Bao and Salak Phet in the south which is at present a very difficult dirt track which should only be attempted by riders with dirt bike experience.
-In ‘98 the pavement turned to dirt not far south of White Sand then became total crap south of Kai Bae on the west coast.
-It was unpaved most of the very long length of the east coast (big Ko Chang is the second largest island in Thailand -it‘s about 30km from the arrival pier to the southern tips of each coast).
+In ‘98 the west coast main road pavement turned to dirt not far south of White Sand then became total crap south of Kai Bae.
+It was also unpaved most of the very long length of the east coast (big Ko Chang is the second largest island in Thailand -it‘s about 30km from the arrival pier to the southern tips of each coast).

 - Ferries: there is now a good ferry service from at least 3 piers on the Trat coast, including a constant shuttle of 4 or maybe more vehicle ferries from two piers.
 These have a big upstairs deck for other passengers, are a bit quicker than the older passenger ferries and their size keeps them running when big wet season storm stops the smaller passenger ferries.
 Your minibus, songthaew or whatever driver on arrival at the coast will work out which pier is best.
+Prices at the ferry in March 2010 were 100baht each way - less for a two way ticket.
+Note one travel agency where the minibuses from Ko Samet were dropping people on the mainland coast instead of at the piers was charging 150.
+No problem, a similar place 100m down the road was charging 80 (go figure) including the 3km transport to the Centerpoint pier.

 If you want to access the less visited east coast there are regular sonthaews leaving from behind the KFC in Trat town and running right down to Salak Phet via the vehicle ferries for less than 100 total, which is lower than the passenger ferry fare alone.

 - Inter island access is now great.
 If you want to move on to Kos Wai, Mak and Kut to the south there are several fast and slow island hopping boats leaving from Bang Bao.
 Last century I had to go back to Laem Ngop pier on the mainland for the Wai ferry, and then back again to Laem Gnop for the Mak ferry.
-Wai and Mak are not far apart and not far from the south coast of Chang, but a hell of a distance form Laem Ngop.
+Wai and Mak are not far apart and not far from the south coast of Chang, but a hell of a distance from Laem Ngop.

 So who said more tourism can ruin a place? - in the above aspects, Chang is much more user friendly for all visitors, budget and upmarket.